simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Dec 13-Dec 15 2023
+Radio Blackout Forecast for Dec 14-Dec 16 2023

-              Dec 13        Dec 14        Dec 15
+              Dec 14        Dec 15        Dec 16
-R1-R2           25%           25%           25%
+R1-R2           30%           35%           35%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts all three days.
+Rationale: There is a chance of an isolated R1-R2 (Minor-Moderate) event through 14 Dec.
+Chances of an event increase marginally on 15 Dec due to the anticipated return of active regions from the previous rotation.

 ```